 Have you ever stayed in a five-star hotel, or gazed at the lobby and dreamed of spending the night in pampered luxury?

-Or how they deal with guests whose demands are unreasonable, excessive or plain gross?
+Or how they deal with guests whose demands are unreasonable, excessive or, perhaps, illegal?

-One reviewer said the Hotel Stories were “like Roald Dahl short stories, crossed with W Somerset Maugham”; and “Tatiana is Watson to Ms N’s Sherlock Holmes – except more deadly“.
+One reviewer said the Hotel Stories were “like Roald Dahl short stories, crossed with W Somerset Maugham“.
+Another said “Tatiana is Watson to Ms N’s Sherlock Holmes – except more deadly“.

 The Hotel Stories are written with an insider’s knowledge of how hotels work and the extraordinary things which happen within.